anoved/Ground-Track-Generator/Examples/README.md

 ![Example 2 Illustration](https://github.com/anoved/Ground-Track-Generator/blob/master/Examples/Images/2.png?raw=true)

-A series of 90 points has produced, starting with the same point we saw in example 1.
+A series of 90 points has been produced, starting with the same point we saw in example 1.

 ## 3